 Let’s try to give the install a little kick by refreshing it.

-- Hold down the power button and wait for about 30 seconds.
+1. Hold down the power button and wait for about thirty seconds.

-- When the Mac is completely off, press and hold the power button again.
-Now, the update should resume.
+2. When the Mac is completely off, press and hold the power button again.
+The update should resume.

-If there is no avail, continue onto the next solution below.
+If this was of no help, continue on to the next solution below.

 NVRAM, as Apple describes it, is “a small amount of your computer’s memory that stores certain settings in a location that macOS can access quickly.”
 It also happens to hold kernel panic information, which is what we’re tapping into and especially trying to reset here.

-- Keep holding them down until you hear the start up sound again.
+4. Keep holding them down until you hear the startup sound again.

 If the update still won’t complete, we can download macOS from the Internet and give the install another shot.
 Instead of trying to fix the existing hiccup, we would be effectively starting over with the update.

-- Once in recovery mode, connect to the Internet.
-You’ll need to click the Wi-Fi symbol located at the top right of the menu.
+4. Once in recovery mode, connect to the Internet.
+You’ll need to click the Wi-Fi symbol located at the top-right of the menu.
 Preferably, do this from a home network.

-- You can now download the most current version of macOS and install!
-Select “Reinstall OS X” or “Reinstall macOS” and the on-screen GUI menu will guide you through this.
+5. You can now download the most current version of macOS and install!
+Select “Reinstall OS X” or “Reinstall macOS,” and the on-screen GUI menu will guide you through this.

 Hopefully these steps were able to get you back on track.
 If not, you are advised to contact Apple Support for a further look.